cihga39871/Clasnip.com/README.md

 # [Clasnip.com](http://www.clasnip.com)
 Closely-related microorganism classification based on SNPs &amp; multilocus sequencing typing (MLST).

-## Note: Server upgrade from 15:00 to 20:00 ADT on March 23.
-Clasnip service is not available during the upgrade.

 The GitHub page is for technical supports.
 To start a new classification analysis, please move to [Clasnip.com](http://www.clasnip.com).

 If you use Clasnip web service, please cite: